-The Union Bluff Hotel, originally called the Union Bluff House, was built in 1868 by Moses French, after an explosion of tourism following the Civil War led to the community now known as York Beach.
+Originally called the Union Bluff House, the building was built in 1868 by Moses French, after an explosion of tourism following the Civil War led to the community now known as York Beach.

 By Stage Coach & Steam Train